aeternity/AEXs/AEXS/aex-2.md

 [sign]: https://i.imgur.com/C5cu3FI.png "Sign Tx"
 [register]: https://i.imgur.com/4qOLPDf.png "Register Provider"

 #### SDK Provided Methods

-##### The window object listens for the following events:
+##### The window object listens for the following events

 - `ae:sdkReady` (_optional_): Invoked by `sdk` to announce the fact that it has been loaded.
 - `ae:registerProvider`: Invoked by `wallet` to register with `sdk`.
 - `ae:registrationComplete`: Invoked by `sdk` to let wallet know that the registration is done.
-- `ae:walletDetail`: Invoked by `wallet`. this contains encrypted information about the list of addresses and extra wallet methods.
+- `ae:walletDetail`: Invoked by `wallet`.
+This contains encrypted information about the current active account address and extra wallet methods.
+Everytime there is a change of address(active address) in wallet, the wallet needs to invoke this method to let the `sdk` know about the change.
 - `ae:sign`: Invoked by `sdk` when required to sign the tx.
 - `ae:broadcast`: Invoked by `wallet` after it has signed the tx.
 - `ae:deregister`: Invoked by `wallet` to deregister itself from the `sdk`.